 The smallest of the Lower Broadheath waters, Elgar Pool has matured nicely and was given its name because it is the water nearest to the birthplace of Edward Elgar, the world-famous composer, which is just over the hill from the fishery.

 Although Elgar is only small at about three-quarters of an acre in size, it holds some big fish and is well-worth the trip to the far end of the fishery if the other pools are looking busy.

 Ranging in depth between six and eight feet and offering 17 well-spaced pegs, Elgar has a reputation for its large roach as well as common, mirror and crucian carp.
 In addition, there are a lot of rudd in the water which offer great sport, particularly in summer when fishing for them just under the surface with caster certainly provides an entertaining few hours!

 Those after the bigger fish are advised to fish pole or waggler using sweetcorn, luncheon meat or chopped worm.

 How to get there...

-After half a mile you will see a complex on the right with signs for Elizabeth the Chef and Vandemoortele.
+After half a mile you will see a complex on the right with signs for Elizabeth the Chef, Senoble Broadheath and Vandemoortele.
 Turn into this complex and continue straight ahead heading towards the rear of the bakery.
-At the reception for Elizabeth the Chef turn right and continue towards the trees at the end where you will see a sign for Phil O'Brien Services.
+At the reception for Senoble turn right and continue towards the trees at the end where you will see a sign 'Fishing'.
 Turn left here and continue through the five-bar gate and down the old track which leads to Sycamore Pool and a parking area.
-To reach the other pools, turn right and follow the track which leads to Oldbury Farm.
+To reach the other pools, turn right and follow the track alongside the pools.